dm1sh/dm1sh/resume.md

 In addition to JavaScript and Python, I'm also studying C and develop application programs.
 This language is closely related to Linux.
 Through knowing it, I can do basic server machine system administration and network development.

-Recently I got interested in .NET Core platform and C# language.
+This summer I got interested in .NET Core platform and C# language.
+But currently it is out of my interests.
+Right now I'm learning C++.

 ## Stack